Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 #### Heat test
 I wanted to check if the temperature inside the closed casing does not get too high within prolonged operation of the device.
 To do that I threaded a thermocouple through one of the ventilation holes, closed the covering of the casing, turned on the music (moderate volume) and measured temperature on the thermocouple throughout an hour.
 The result: Temperature increased by 3 Celsius degrees within 40 minutes and after that remained unchanged.
 The outcome was satisfying - I assumed that there is no risk of amplifier overheat.

+### 4.2 Powering board
+Casing for powering board needed to be less susceptible to deformations than amplifier casing, because transformer was also to be put into the casing and its weight was around 0.5kg.
+I would either need to print a very thick casing on a printer or use another solution.
+I bought a wooden box in which I drilled holes for electric grid supply input cord and direct supply current output connector.

+As a final result the casing had the following external elements on its surface:

 ## 4. Operation of the final amplifier device